Stoke City 2016/17 Results: Bring on the dancing horses

 The decrease in the final position from 9th to 13th in the table cost Stoke about £7.5 million in ‘merit payments’ in terms of broadcasting rights distributions.
 This is because 25% of the amount paid out is based on the final league position.

 A further 25% of broadcast distribution is linked to the number of times a club appears on live domestic TV.
-Stoke had the third lowest number of matches (nine) broadcast, and so suffered relatively to small London clubs such as Crystal Palace (who had 14) but have more local derbies, which are popular with the TV companies.
+Stoke had the third lowest number of matches (nine) broadcast, and so suffered relatively to small London clubs such as Crystal Palace (who had 14) who have more local derbies, which are popular with the TV companies.

 Stoke sell out the Bet365 stadium every week, but it is not a huge cash generator.
 The Potteries is not a wealthy area of the country, and the Coates family, who own the club, have kept prices low.